 b.
 Style and tenor

 The trial court found the e-mail to be neutral in tone.
 That determination is supported by substantial evidence, both testimonial and documentary.

-and did not exhort voters with regard to how they should vote."
+In addition to that testimony, the e-mail itself was in evidence at trial.
+A review of its text demonstrates that it was "moderate in tone and did not exhort voters with regard to how they should vote."
 (Vargas, supra, 46 Cal.4th at p.
 39.)
 Its tone makes the e-mail text "readily distinguishable from traditional campaign material."
 (Ibid.)

 This testimonial and documentary evidence supports the determination that the e-mail text reflected a neutral style and tenor.